-As of December 31, 2023 and 2022, 77% and 81% of the Company's accounts receivable (including long-term accounts receivable) were comprised of four customers, respectively.
-Although there is a potential in concentration of credit risk, the Company periodically assesses the recoverability of accounts receivable (including long-term accounts receivable) and made a corresponding allowance for doubtful accounts.
+As of December 31, 2023 and 2022, 77% and 81% of the Group's accounts receivable (including long-term accounts receivable) were comprised of four customers, respectively.
+Although there is a potential in concentration of credit risk, the Group periodically assesses the recoverability of accounts receivable (including long-term accounts receivable) and made a corresponding allowance for doubtful accounts.
 The management does not expect significant losses to occur.

-(3) Credit risk of accounts receivable and debt securities
+(3) Credit risk of accounts receivable (including long-term accounts receivable) and debt securities

-For credit risk and exposure information on accounts receivable, please refer to Note 6 (4).
+For credit risk and exposure information on accounts receivable (including long-term accounts receivable), please refer to Note 6 (4).
 Other financial assets at amortized cost include term deposits, details of related investments and impairment provision, please refer to Note 6 (3).